-Jason Borenstein (Summer 2001, PGA/CSTL) is the Director of Graduate Research Ethics Programs and co-Director of the Center for Ethics and Technology at the Georgia Institute of Technology.
-His research interests include engineering ethics, robotic ethics, research ethics, genetic ethics, and ethics assessment.
-Dr. Borenstein's work has appeared in various journals including Science and Engineering Ethics, AI & Society, the Journal of Academic Ethics, IEEE Technology & Society, Accountability in Research, and Studies in Ethics, Law, and Technology.
-(Updated 2/2011)
+Jason Borenstein (Summer 2001, PGA/CSTL) is the Director of Graduate Research Ethics Programs and Associate Director of the Center for Ethics and Technology at the Georgia Institute of Technology.
+His research interests include bioethics, engineering ethics, robot ethics, and research ethics.
+Dr. Borenstein is an assistant editor of the journal Science and Engineering Ethics, co-editor of the Stanford Encyclopedia of Philosophy’s Ethics and Information Technology section, and an editorial board member of the journal Accountability in Research.
+(Updated 2/2016)

 Jennifer J. Jackiw (Summer 2001, CISAC and PGA/BISO; DELS/BCST) has served in many roles, most recently as Science & Innovation Officer at the British Consulate-General Chicago.
 She has also performed science and technology outreach with University of Illinois Extension and been a professor at John Jay College of Criminal Justice in New York City.
 Jennifer earned a position at the NAS first as a postdoctoral fellow and then as a Staff Officer with the Board on Chemical Sciences and Technology after her Mirzayan Fellowship.
 She recieved her Ph.D. in chemistry at The Pennsylvania State University and earned a B.S. in chemistry and economics at the University of Richmond.
 She enjoys traveling and has spent a year in Berlin, Germany, where she completed portions of her thesis research on nanoscale structures and properties at the Fritz Haber Institute of the Max Planck Society.
 As a Mirzayan Fellow, Jennifer worked with BCST and the with the Committee on International Security and Arms Control within the Policy and Global Affairs Division.
-If you wish to get in touch with Jennifer, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

-Dina Kampmeyer (Summer 2001, DEPS/SSB and BB) received her master's degree from American University in International Affairs, specializing in science and space policy.
+Dina Kampmeyer (Summer 2001, DEPS/SSB and BB) received her master's degree from American University in international affairs, specializing in science and space policy.
 She also has a bachelor's degree in political science from the University of California, Irvine.
 After pursuing a career in public policy, including stints at NASA and the U.S. Department of State, Dina moved home to California in 2003 to pursue her dream of working in Hollywood.
-She is currently employed as the Manager of Foreign Royalties at Screen Actors Guild in Los Angeles.
-Contact via email.
-(Updated 10/2011)
+She is currently employed as a senior analyst at Warner Brothers.
+(Updated 2/2016)